-Founded in 1956 by Barbara Carson, Ballet Austin Academy is the official ballet school of Ballet Austin and is committed to providing the highest quality dance instruction to its students.
-Currently, the Academy has more than 800 students, making it one of the largest ballet schools in the United States.
+Founded in 1956 by Barbara Carson, the Ballet Austin Academy is the official ballet school of Ballet Austin, and one of the largest in the U.S. We're committed to providing the highest quality dance instruction to students, and currently the Academy has more than 800 students.

-Throughout the year, students may be selected by the artistic staff to perform with Ballet Austin or Ballet Austin II in full-length productions.
+Throughout the year, students may be selected by Ballet Austin's artistic staff to perform with the company in full-length productions.
 Only Academy students are eligible to audition for roles in these productions, including Ballet Austin's annual production of The Nutcracker.
-Over 150 Academy students augment Ballet Austin's 20 Professional dancers and 10 apprentices in this main stage production.
+In this main stage production over 150 Academy students compliment Ballet Austin's 20 professional dancers and 10 apprentices.